c-blake/bu/doc/nrel.md

 ----------
 The Nim package manager nimble identifies versions by the most recent git tag.
 This must match in the .nimble file and the git repository.
-It is pretty easy to forget changing it one or the other when making new releases.
+It is pretty easy to forget changing it one place or the other when making new releases.

 Usage
 -----